Combatting tech debt in war rooms

 - how skydiving helped him to be a better software developer.

-Michaela: [00:00:00] Hello, and welcome did a software engineering unlocked podcast.
-I’m your host, dr. McKayla.
+Michaela: [00:00:00] Hello, and welcome to the Software Engineering Unlocked Podcast.
+I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to Thomasz Łakomy.

 But before I start, let me share something fantastic news.
 The podcast has gotten its first sponsor.
 I'm so happy about this because it means I can focus even more on producing episodes for you.
 And it's not any sponsor.
 It's an amazing match.
 Actually, two founders, Tracy and Dom reached out to me.
 They are building CodeSubmit, a take home assignment platform to streamline your tech recruiting.
 They're already profitable and they are part of the TinySeed Accelerator.
 The reason for them to build CodeSubmit is because they strongly believe that take home challenges are the most candidate friendly way of assessing developer talent.
 And they could not find a dedicated tool for them.
 So they set out to build the best experience for take home assignments for hiring managers and developers.
 It's built on Git and they support 64 different languages and frameworks, even though it's a young startup, and it's built the Indy Way, they already worked with hundreds of companies.
 Well, last weekend to show me the whole experience and it's fantastic.
 So I really hope you go and check out CodeSubmit.
 You can find it at https://codesubmit.io.
 And they also offer a free trial.
 Well, if you like it, please give them some love and social media for sponsoring this episode.

 But now, back to Thomasz.
-Thomasz is a senior front end engineer at the Alix group, which is a fast-growing platform for trading businesses.
-Commercial is also an ad hack instructor.
-He’s certified for AWS and he’s a speaker and blogger.
-So I’m really happy to have Thomasz here with me, Thomasz, welcome to the show.
+Thomasz is a senior front end engineer at the OLX group, which is a fast-growing platform for trading businesses.
+Thomasz is also an ad hack instructor.
+He's certified for AWS and he's a speaker and blogger.
+So I'm really happy to have Thomasz here with me, Thomasz, welcome to the show.

 Tomasz: [00:01:46] Hello, everyone.
 I'm very happy to be here.

-Michaela: [00:01:48] So, Thomas, maybe as a start, can you tell me a little bit about your role at Alix group on the website?
-It says it’s a platform for buying and selling cars, finding housing, getting jobs, buying, and selling household goods.
-But what are your team’s responsibilities?
+Michaela: [00:01:48] So, Thomasz, maybe as a start, can you tell me a little bit about your role at OLX group on the website?
+It says it's a platform for buying and selling cars, finding housing, getting jobs, buying, and selling household goods.
+But what are your team's responsibilities?
 What are your tasks at this company?

 Tomasz: [00:02:05] Sure.
-So, as you’ve mentioned, like basically what we do at Olin’s group is, but we did a huge number of different websites for like buying stuff, selling stuff.
+So, as you've mentioned, like basically what we do at Alix's group is, but we did a huge number of different websites for like buying stuff, selling stuff.
 So as you mentioned, we have cars, we have real estate, we have goods, we have services.
-So there’s obviously a lot of things going on.
+So there's obviously a lot of things going on.
 And obviously, you know, my team in particular, like we cannot be responsible for everything.
-The way we work at all X group is about each team is focused on a certain area of the business and they own it competently.
-So my team is focused on all the jobs because not only you can bounce stuff, but you can also find a better hopefully job at all X. So what we are building is what we are building solutions.
-That has people find a, you know, a newer better job in particular, we are working on something that is called a candidate profile, because the idea that we have in mind is about, you know, CVS are kind of outdated because this concept of a CV has been around for, for ages and when we need something better.
-So not only people can create basically are four fires at all X, but we also are going to use the data in the profile.
-In order to find people.
-I bet a job automatically because we send them recommendations based on their profile and also the face on the job ads that were actually, they were going through on the other side.
+The way we work at all OLX group is about each team is focused on a certain area of the business and they own it completely.
+So my team is focused on OLX jobs because not only you can bounce stuff, but you can also find a better hopefully job at OLX.
+So what we are building is what we are building solutions.
+That has people find a, you know, a newer better job in particular, we are working on something that is called a candidate profile, because the idea that we have in mind is about, you know, CV's are kind of outdated because this concept of a CV has been around for, for ages and when we need something better.
+So not only people can create basically are four fires at OLX, but we also are going to use the data in the profile.
+In order to find people a better job automatically because we send them recommendations based on their profile and also the base on the job ads that were actually, they were going through on the other side.
 So we are kind of, kind of trying to find a better job for them.

 Michaela: [00:03:34] Okay.
 So can I imagine it as like LinkedIn, but a little bit different or is it very different?

-Tomasz: [00:08:29] those themes, they don’t have to be very large.
-So in my thing currently, we have two trumpet engineers.
-There’s two backend engineers.
+Tomasz: [00:08:29] Those teams, they don't have to be very large.
+So in my team currently, we have two front end engineers.
+There's two backend engineers.
 We have a dedicated contact in the data science team.
-So he’s not technically in our team, but we are working very closely together.
+So he's not technically in our team, but we are working very closely together.
 We also have a dedicated designer, a product manager, business analyst, and my engineer manager.
-So there’s less than 10 people in total.
+So there's less than 10 people in total.
 I like this role that each team should be large enough that a one pizza can fit the entire theme.
 And I think this is not a good metric for how large the teams should be.
 Yeah, I like that.